gridcentric/grinder/README.md

 It's a good idea to set the environment variable `OS_NO_CACHE=1` to prevent novaclient form interrupting tests by asking about keyrings.

+Finally, the Grinder testing suite requires Folsom or later environments to test all features.
+Some tests will be skipped in Essex.

 Configuring Images
 -----------------